What to Expect From Baby’s Hearing Tests

 How is baby’s hearing tested?

-There are two different types of hearing screenings that can be used to test baby’s hearing.
+There are two different types of infant hearing screening that can be used to test baby’s hearing.
 Both are used to screen for hearing loss.
 They are painless and only take a matter of minute to perform.
 Baby can even be asleep during these screenings.

 The two types of hearing tests are: